tessathornberry/Colorberry-Messages/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This was a simple 3-day web app coloring-message project; a starting point for future development.
+This was a simple 3-day web app coloring-message project I created.

 <p align="center">
   <img src="./src/assets/ColorBerryView.png" alt="A colored-in message that says 'I think you are AMAZING!'" width="600" height="auto" >